 Proximate cause requires evidence that the deceased would not have been killed but for the defendant’s breach of care.
 In order words, the defendant’s actions directly caused the victim’s death.
 For instance, the deceased would not have died in a car accident if the defendant had stayed off their phone while driving, or the deceased would not have been killed if their physician checked for allergies before prescribing medication.

 The final element of a wrongful death lawsuit is damages.
 The surviving family must provide evidence that they or the estate has suffered losses.
 Those may include, for example, medical bills related to the accident that caused the victim’s death, funeral and burial expenses, loss of expected income, loss of companionship, loss of services, the deceased’s conscious pain and suffering, and more.
 Without proof of losses, the court cannot award damages.
-Establishing a wrongful death case’s worth and the amount of damages a family is entitled to will require extensive documentation, such as bills, receipts, medical records, pay stubs, tax returns, etc. If you have a wrongful death lawsuit, contact a West Palm Beach wrongful death lawyer.
+Establishing a wrongful death case’s worth and the amount of damages a family is entitled to will require extensive documentation, such as bills, receipts, medical records, pay stubs, tax returns, etc. If you have a wrongful death lawsuit, contact a Wrongful Death Lawyer.